The basic structure of an HTML document

 Here is an example of what a basic HTML document structure might look like:

-), both of which are displayed in the browser's content area.
+<h1>) and a single paragraph element (<p>), both of which are displayed in the browser's content area.
 The document's title, "My HTML Document," is displayed in the browser's title bar.